+- 9-3.
+I am grateful for students to volunteer in advance for class discussion.
+If you volunteer in advance, I'll assume that you are game for particularly challenging questions.
+If you would like to volunteer in advance for a particular class, e-mail me at least a half-hour before class begins with the subject line "Torts Volunteer for [MM]-[DD]".
+I can't guarantee that I will call on you in such an event, but I will appreciate your offer nonetheless.
+If you would like to volunteer in advance for the entire semester, please send me an e-mail with the subject line "Torts Volunteer for Semester".
+If you do that, you can then opt-out on a day-by-day basis if needed. - 9-4.
+Even if you don't volunteer in advance, I'll expect you to be ready to participate meaningfully if called on.
 If you cannot participate fully for a particular class, for whatever reason (and there's no need to tell me why), please tell me before class, in person, so that I can avoid calling on you.
-Reasonable requests of this sort will not adversely affect your grade.
+Reasonable requests of this sort are entirely understandable and will not adversely affect your grade. - 9-5.
 Be aware that I plan to make an audio recording of each class meeting.
 These recordings are for my use, and, unfortunately, I will not be making them available during the semester for absent students.
 No one is permitted to make an audio or video recording of class without my express, written permission.

-ABSENCES AND TARDINESS: I view attendance in class as an essential component of the educational experience, and therefore, superior performance on an examination cannot make up for insufficient attendance.
+10. ABSENCES AND TARDINESS:

+- 10-1.
+I view attendance in class as an essential component of the educational experience, and, therefore, superior performance on an examination cannot make up for insufficient attendance.
 Deficient attendance may result in a lower class-participation grade.
-Further, I reserve the right to not award a passing grade for a student with a seriously deficient record of timely attendance.
+Further, I reserve the right to not award a passing grade for a student with a seriously deficient record of timely attendance. - 10-2.
 That being said, an occasional absence or late arrival will not adversely affect your grade at all.
 But I do appreciate it if you e-mail me beforehand.
 If you will be late or absent, please let me know by e-mailing me before class, and please make sure you use this special e-mail address: attendance@eejlaw.com.
 Please make sure the subject line of your e-mail is "Torts".
 Note that I will likely not read any such attendance e-mails until after all classes conclude.
-My practice is to review attendance e-mails at the end of the semester when reviewing attendance records and calculating class-participation grades.
-Please note that there is no need to tell me why you will be absent or late.
+My practice is to review attendance e-mails at the end of the semester when reviewing attendance records and evaluating class-participation for grading.
+Please note that there is no need to tell me why you will be absent or late. - 10-3.
 Also, if you are late, make sure you come up to me after class so that I can note your attendance.
-Otherwise, you may be counted as absent.
+Otherwise, you may be counted as absent. - 10-4.
 If you are concerned about your attendance record, please talk to me.
-Of course, none of the foregoing supercedes the School of Law's or the University's policies.

-WYPADKI: The traditional method of exam preparation for law students involves making an outline of the course.
-Because traditional legal pedagogy eschews using a textbook in lieu of a casebook, the outline fulfills the place of a textbook - providing a written explanation of the subject matter.
+Of course, none of the foregoing supersedes the School of Law's or the University's policies. - 11.
+WYPADKI: The traditional method of exam preparation for students involves making an outline of the course.
+Because traditional legal pedagogy eschews using a textbook in lieu of a casebook, the outline fulfills the place of a textbook providing a written explanation of the subject matter.